DrD-Flo/OTTO/index.md

 ### <i class="fas fa-users"></i> About the Inventors
 OTTO was the brainchild of David Florian, who is a graduate student in Scott Guelcher’s lab at Vanderbilt.
 With the help of his advisor and a passionate group of undergraduates (Mateusz Odziomek, Cerie Ock, and Hannah Chen), David brought OTTO to life.

 Interested in lab automation or biomaterials?
-Learn more about the Guelcher lab [MIT License](https://my.vanderbilt.edu/guelcherlab/).
+Learn more about the Guelcher lab [here](https://my.vanderbilt.edu/guelcherlab/).

 ### <i class="fad fa-file-certificate"></i> License
-OTTO is distributed under the [MIT License](https://github.com/DrD-Flo/OTTO/blob/master/LICENSE)
+OTTO is distributed under the [MIT License](https://github.com/DrD-Flo/OTTO/blob/master/LICENSE).
+Therefore, it is completely open-source.
+Build and improve it!